 - Creative Welcoming – Integrate any design within an hour or two in comparison to other CMS (Content Management System) tools that all look alike because of their stringent design constraints.

 - Ultimate in SEO Friendliness – The construction of WordPress blog code is consistent and streamlined without excessive HTML code that Google finds very inviting for indexing.
 Sure, it’s not as streamlined code as manually coding out a website.
-But, as long as you provide the other essentials of search engine optimization, WordPress will be accepted by Google’s spiders.
+But, as long as you provide the other essentials of search engine optimization, compression of photos, JS, and CSS, WordPress will be accepted by Google’s spiders and page load speed requirements.
 Plus, with the right setup, you’re able to customize every page or post you make to give you the highest possible probability of getting your pages in high search results positions, which is still not always the case with home-grown CMS systems even in 2019.